soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/reduce-spam-email.md

     **Important** If you do not forward the messages as attachments, then the headers will be missing and we will be unable to improve the junk mail filtering in Office 365.

 - **Unsubscribe from bulk email** If the message was something that you signed up for (newsletters, product announcements, etc.) and contains an unsubscribe link from a reputable source, you may want to simply unsubscribe.
 Office 365 does not typically treat these messages as spam.
-You can also choose to block the sender, or ask your administrator to make a change that will cause all bulk mail to be treated as spam.
+You can also choose to block the sender, or ask your administrator.